Contact Lenses for Dry Eyes

-Contact lenses can be the source of the dryness, or they can also make an existing case of dry eyes worse, and they may cause blurry vision.
-For patients who suffer from dry eye syndrome, contact lenses may not be the logical solution to correct a refractive error.
-Because a contact lens is so similar to a sponge, problems are almost guaranteed to arise as the lenses try their best to soak up as much eye-moisture as they can.
+Contact lenses can be the cause of the dryness, or they can also make an existing case of dry eyes worse, and they may cause blurry vision.
+For patients who suffer from dry eye syndrome, contact lenses may not be the best solution to correct a refractive error.
 If the lenses do not get enough moisture to maintain their shape for a long enough time, they will become useless and will need to be removed from your eyes.

 Dry Eyes and Soft Contact Lenses

 Contact lenses are manufactured from one of two types of polymeric materials.
 Soft contact lenses are made from hydrophilic plastics that contain water, and are therefore not the best contact lenses for dry eyes.
 In fact they may contain anywhere from 30–75 percent water, depending on what type of wearing schedule they are designed for.
 In general, the more water a soft contact lens contains, the more prone it is to dehydration.
 This is not a desirable attribute, because as water evaporates from the front surface of the lens, the lens reacts by absorbing water from your natural tear film, causing dry eyes.